dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/intro/03-accessibility.md

 - [Heading](!/uilib/components/heading) handles heading leveling automatically.
 - [GlobalStatus](!/uilib/components/global-status) includes grouping of form status messages and live announcements for screen readers.
 - [FormRow](!/uilib/components/form-row) includes `<fieldset>` and `<legend>`.
+- [VisuallyHidden](!/uilib/components/visually-hidden) hides text visually, while makes it available for screen readers.
+Its based on the helper HTML class `dnb-sr-only`.
+- [SkipContent](!/uilib/components/skip-content) similar to a skip link.
+It allows a user, while tabbing, to skip large parts of content, to reach quickly a save button etc.

 All form components includes a `label` property to bind automatically the FormLabel to the components (HTML element).